Illinois Nature Through the Seasons

 From bustling prairies and serene rivers to lively wetlands and ancient forests, Illinois has a bounty of beautiful places to explore year-round.

 In Illinois, each season brings something new.
-Enjoy an autumnal stroll through vivid forests or become a wildlife detective investigating tracks in the glimmering winter snow.
+Enjoy an autumnal stroll through vivid woodlands or become a wildlife detective investigating tracks in the glimmering winter snow.
 Explore the beautiful nature of the prairie state year-round using the tabs below!

 Winter